timacdonald/laravel-container-speed-test/readme.md

 vendor/bin/phpunit --testsuite=Container --repeat=3
 ```

+If you have access to multiple machines / platforms, I would love to see the results from them as well...but I might be stretching the friendship at that point 😁

 We are running each suite 3 times to normalise the PHPUnit startup time.

 ## The suites